Visit to Chiang Dao (Chiang Mai)

 Oh, how I envy them.
 Go yourself, no worries, and no safety rules don't bug them.

-Along the road they sell all their potatoes (longkong), apples (the fruit), cabbage (pomelo) and squashes (mango).
+Along the road they sell all their "potato" (longkong), apples (the fruit), cabbage (pomelo) and squashes (mango).
 All cost 20 baht per kilo, and pomelo for 20 baht apiece.
 We even bargain did not, when I bought all this (of course, on the way back).

 At some point I decided to just pull off the road and explore the local gardens, which are grown, but found nothing:

 Unfortunately, at the top of the mountain we this time due to time constraints were not included.
 In order to get in, you need at least a full day from early morning, and on normal there need to ascend slowly and to spend the night on top in the camp (of the hotels in Chiang Dao trekking organized excursions).
-We arrived in chiangdao just for the day and evening had to return to Chiang Mai.
+We arrived in Chiangdao just for the day and evening had to return to Chiang Mai.
 Well, but it will be something to do in Chiang Dao next time.

 In the end, we went straight to the caves.
 The bike we left in the Parking lot at the temple, which is the access to the cave.